aragon/connect/docs/guides/getting-started.md

 yarn add @aragon/connect-thegraph-tokens
 ```

-See [“Fetching an app's state”](#fetching-an-apps-state) below to understand how to use these app connectors.
+See [“Fetching an app’s state”](#fetching-an-apps-state) below to understand how to use these app connectors.

 ## Connecting to an organization